lispysnake/serpent-audio/README.md

 project to move to OpenAL.

 The current scope is simply to help further the milestones and add audio support to serpent-demo-paddle.

+## THIS IS A HACK

+Right now, we're only interesting in the MOST BASIC implementation to support the initial demos.
+As such, we'll use a simple OOPy wrapper around sdl-mixer.

+Eventually we're planning something like a full openal integration with SoundComponent per entity, Listeners attached to cameras, etc. For now, let's go hacky.

+### The Working TODO List

+- [ ] Remove SoundProcessor completely, it's not friendly to our needs **yet**
+- [ ] Add basic SoundManager object
+- [ ] Add basic SoundEffect object (audio.Clip)
+- [ ] Add basic SoundMusic object (audio.Track)
+- [ ] Allow playing ONE Track, multiple Clips
+- [ ] Add crossfades
+- [ ] Add impact sounds & menu sound